trevorflahardy/trevorflahardy/README.md

 ### Hi there 👋
-I'm a Python Developer looking to branch out into bigger projects!
-I've taken the task of maintaining my own fork of Discord Python, formally maintained by Rapptz.
-I hope to learn a lot as I go, and make some friends along the way!
+I'm a Python Developer looking to learn as much as possible and eventually make my own coding language one day.
+I mostly work with the Discord API currently and implement everything and anything into Discord bots :)

 **📲 This is me on discord:**